AI-READI/aireadi.org/template/blog-template.md

 > If you are familiar with how to use GitHub pull requests, you can create a clone of this repository and add your article to the `blog` folder.
 If you are not familiar with GitHub, you can follow the instructions below to create a blog post.

-Your article goes here.
 You can use markdown to format your article.
-You can find a guide to markdown here: <https://www.markdownguide.org/basic-syntax/>
+You can find a guide on how to use markdown here: <https://www.markdownguide.org/basic-syntax/>

 ### Images in your article